This is all you need to know about vegan protein powders

 No matter the motivation, everyone could benefit from adding more whole, unprocessed fruits and vegetables to their diet and enuring their meals are well balanced.
 But vegans in particular should ensure they’re eating a proportional diet with plenty of vegetables, grains, beans, lentils, nuts and seeds.

-Canadian dietician Globe and Mail newspaper vegans need slightly more protein than meat eaters “to account for the different amino acid mixes in plant foods” and because some plant proteins are more inefficiently digested.
+Canadian dietician Leslie Beck told the Globe and Mail newspaper vegans need slightly more protein than meat eaters “to account for the different amino acid mixes in plant foods” and because some plant proteins are more inefficiently digested.

 “If you aren't physically active, you need about 0.9 grams of protein for every kilogram you weigh.
 If you exercise regularly, you need between 1.3 and 1.8 grams of protein per kilogram of body weight.
 (If you do heavy strength training opt for the upper end of the protein range.),” she said.